Skip to main content

 He welcomed plans to screen classic films at the renovated theater, calling it a way to preserve the El Rey’s nostalgic significance, and the intention to use retail spaces for community programs, including food distribution services.

-Ramos’ only worry was street parking, noting that while the building has a rear parking lot, it may not accommodate the influx of churchgoers: “Some people might get upset there, but you know, growing pains … anything that can help build the community a little bit better will serve everyone.”
+Ramos’ only worry is street parking.
+He noted that while the building has a rear parking lot, it may not accommodate the influx of churchgoers: “Some people might get upset there, but you know, growing pains. … Anything that can help build the community a little bit better will serve everyone.”

-The former movie theater also includes two empty retail spaces, one on either side of the main entrance.
+The former movie theater also has two empty retail spaces, one on either side of the main entrance.

-The previous owners pitched the city on housing plans there in 2021, but they never got further than an initial proposal with crude renderings.
+The previous owners pitched the city (opens in new tab) on housing plans there in 2021 but never got beyond an initial proposal with crude renderings.
 Ricci Ventures sold the theater to the current owner, Bella Roses Ventures LLC, in 2023.

-The church’s mid-year financial report mentions that it raised just under $3.3 million for a “permanent home” as of July 2024.
+The church’s midyear financial report (opens in new tab) mentions that it had raised nearly $3.3 million for a “permanent home” as of July 2024.

-Miles Escobedo, 37, who chairs the Ingleside Merchants Association and owns Ocean Ale House about a half-mile down the avenue, said he just wants the incoming occupants to do more with the place than the last owners.
+Miles Escobedo, 37, who chairs the Ingleside Merchants Association and owns Ocean Ale House half a mile away, said he wants the new occupants to do more with the place than the last owners did.

 “Hopefully the new buyers will actually do something, including restoring the theater and actually utilizing it as a place for artists and the community,” he said.